 Is there a psychological advantage for showing kindness?
 The novelist Henry James once said, “Three things in human life are important.
 The first is to be kind.
 The second is to be kind.
 The third is to be kind.”
 Here is a quote from Marianna Pogosyan:

 Our thesis is reinforced by the psychological theory that man won’t easily offer his kindness without enjoying some benefits in return, be it psychological or otherwise.

 Kindness Versus Desiderata

-Max Ehrmann wrote Desiderata (or “things desired” in Latin), a prose poem in early 1920s.
-The heart of this work is about man himself and the things he should desire.
+Max Ehrmann wrote Desiderata (or “things desired” in Latin), a prose poem in the early 1920s.
+The heart of this work is about the man himself and the things he should desire.
 Ehrmann said, “. . .everywhere life is full of heroism.
 Be yourself.
 Especially, do not feign affection.
 Neither be cynical about love; for in the face of all aridity and disenchantment it is as perennial as the grass.”
 Kindness is love, for “love is kind” (1 Cor.
 13:4).

 The Essence of Christian Kindness